0

 It is common for new livestock to appear fine for a few days after being introduced to a tank, and then suddenly die.
 In many cases, outwardly healthy livestock may already be injured and damaged internally.
 Experienced hobbyists almost always choose to buy livestock only from trusted sources, due to the difficulty in assessing livestock health from outward view alone.

-In mature tanks, the release of volatile organic matter and ammonia from the substrate can kill fish / shrimp / snails and other livestock.
-So extra care should be taken when replanting or shifting hardscape in mature tanks.
-Doing a larger water change after replanting is generally a good practice.
+In mature tanks, the release of VOCs and ammonia from the substrate can kill fish/shrimp/snails and other animals.
+Therefore, extra care should be taken when replanting or moving hardscape in mature tanks.
+A major water change after replanting is generally good practice.

 Does APT contain copper?